Ecwid/ecwid-api-docs/includes/_extra_fields.md

 Ecwid.refreshConfig();
 ```

 You can show your saved extra field title and value in order details.
-It will be displayed to both merchant and customer who placed that order.
+It will be displayed to merchant in store control panel.

 It is possible to customize the position of this information with `orderDetailsDisplaySection` field.